A1F1K/stockprogram/README.md

 Run stockyard.rb with a custom option to edit config.

-ex. stockyard.rb -at TICK1 TICK2 TICK3
+ex. stockyard.rb -a TICK1 TICK2 TICK3

 List of options for editing configs: